lukehinds/fastllm/README.md

 # infrs

-A Rust-based LLM inference system that provides OpenAI-compatible API endpoints for chat completion, with support for loading models from HuggingFace.
+A blazing fast Rust-based LLM inference system that provides OpenAI-compatible API endpoints for chat completion, with support for loading models direft from HuggingFace.

 ## Features